Niangmohamed/Object-Detection-using-YOLO/README.md

 * <p align="justify">For the remaining boxes:</p>

-  - <p align="justify">1.
-Pick the box with the highest probability and take that as the output prediction;</p>
+  - <p align="justify">Pick the box with the highest probability and take that as the output prediction;</p>

   - <p align="justify">Discard any other box which has IoU greater than the threshold with the output box from the above step.</p>